-A protein urine test is used to measure the amount of protein in urine.
-Normally, healthy individuals do not have protein in their urine.
-However, when the kidneys are not working properly, protein may be excreted in the urine.
-Protein may also be found in the urine if there are high levels of certain proteins in the bloodstream.
+A protein urine test measures the amount of protein present in urine.
+Normally, healthy people don’t have protein in their urine.
+However, protein may be excreted in the urine when the kidneys aren’t working properly or when high levels of certain proteins are present in the bloodstream.

-A urine test for protein may be done as a random one-time sample or a 24-hour collection sample.
+Your doctor may collect a urine test for protein as a random one-time sample, or every time you urinate over a 24-period.
 A urine protein test is also called urine albumin test or proteinuria.

 A small amount of protein in the urine is normally not a problem.
 However, larger levels of protein in the urine may be caused by:

 - amyloidosis (a build-up of protein in the body’s tissues)

 - drugs that damage the kidneys (such as NSAIDs, antimicrobials, diuretics, and chemotherapy drugs)

 - hypertension (high blood pressure)